 Data users/analysts should note that flat fee payments are common on the dental file.
-There are 3,733 dental events that are identified as being part of a flat fee payment group.
+There are 3,283 dental events that are identified as being part of a flat fee payment group.
 In general, every flat fee group should have an initial visit (stem) and at least one subsequent visit (leaf).
 There are some situations where this is not true.
-For some of these flat fee groups, the initial visit reported occurred in 2014, but the remaining visits that were part of this flat fee group occurred in 2015.
-In this case, the 2014 flat fee group represented on this file would consist of one event (the stem).
-The 2015 "leaf" events that are part of this flat fee group are not represented on the file.
-Similarly, the household respondent may have reported a flat fee group where the initial visit began in 2013 but subsequent visits occurred during 2014.
-In this case, the initial visit would not be represented on the file.
-This 2014 flat fee group would then only consist of one or more leaf records and no stem.
+For some of these flat fee groups, the initial visit reported occurred in 2016, but the remaining visits that were part of this flat fee group occurred in 2017.
+In this case, the 2016 flat fee group represented on this file would consist of one event (the stem).
+The 2017 "leaf" events that are part of this flat fee group are not represented on the file.
+Similarly, the household respondent may have reported a flat fee group where the initial visit would not be represented on the file.
+This 2016 flat fee group would then only consist of one or more leaf records and no stem.
 Please note that the crosswalk in this document lists all possible flat fee variables.

-2.5.4 Condition, Procedure, and Clinical Classification Codes
+2.5.4 Condition Codes